haythem-ouederni/reactnative-typescript-boilerplates/README.md

 ````

-And open `MainApplication.java` and add the following method:
+And open `MainApplication.java` and add the following method within the `ReactNativeHost` class definition :

 ```` java